Table of Contents

 So, you should no longer leave a candle burning unattended, even for a minute.

-Purchasing dog-friendly flameless candles are your best bet if you fall asleep on the couch or need to retrieve something from another room.
+Purchasing dog-friendly flameless candles is your best bet if you fall asleep on the couch or need to retrieve something from another room.

 Seeing your dog sleeping in front of a fireplace is a beautiful sight.